Windfisch/midikraken/hardware/README.md

 Midikraken hardware
 ===================

+This page describes the hardware itself.
+A [build manual is available here](building.md).

 Midikraken boards are meant to be **stacked** using M3 spacers and screws.
 In such a setup, one "master" exists that holds the microcontroller with the USB port, and zero or multiple "slaves" are daisy-chained with their